LeoBogod22/parkingfindapp/README.md

 <h1> About </h1>

 SmartPark helps users find and rent public parking spots around the city.
-Users provide the phonenumber and address of the parking spot.At the end users can give each other reviews..
+Users provide the phonenumber and address of the parking spot as they are leaving , and user nearby can accept the parking spot.
+After user has accepted the vacant parking spot dissapears from the menu.
+At the end users can give each other reviews..
 Was created with Rails Gmaps4Rail + the geocoder gem.